cateschi/academic-kickstart/content/post/note_importance_sampling/index.md

 for $t=1,\dots, T$.

-In this specific example I have to be careful with values of $y_t$ that are very close to zero because they make $\ddot{p}(y_t|\theta_t)$ very small and therefore $A_t$ very large.
+In this specific example we have to be careful with values of $y_t$ that are very close to zero because they make $\ddot{p}(y_t|\theta_t)$ very small and therefore $A_t$ very large.
 This causes numerical problems.
-A practical way to deal with this issue is to replace these values by a small constant value (I set equal to 0.4 values that are between 0 and 0.4, and equal to -0.4 values that are between -0.4 and 0).
+A practical way to deal with this issue is to replace these values by a small constant value (we set equal to 0.4 values that are between 0 and 0.4, and equal to -0.4 values that are between -0.4 and 0).

 Figures 3 and 4 show, respectively, the results of mode estimation, and importance sampling estimation based on the mode estimation (or local approximation) method for choosing $\boldsymbol{b}\_t$ and $\boldsymbol{C}\_t$ discussed in the "Choice of the importance density" section, for a simulated series according to model \eqref{eq:SV_model}.